tombee/conductor/docs/architecture/overview.md

 ```

 :::note[About Historical References]
 Some diagrams and documentation may reference companion desktop applications as examples of community tools.
 Conductor works independently without any additional applications installed.
-These references are for architectural context only - the CLI and daemon are the primary interfaces for Conductor.
+These references are for architectural context only - the CLI and controller are the primary interfaces for Conductor.
 :::

-## Daemon-First Architecture
+## Controller-First Architecture

 All CLI commands go through `conductor`.
 The controller is required, not optional.

-**Why daemon-first:**
+**Why controller-first:**
 - Consistent execution model (checkpointing, state, recovery)
 - Provider credentials managed centrally
 - Same behavior whether running one-off or production workflows
 - API enables community tools to build on Conductor

-### CLI → Daemon Communication
+### CLI → Controller Communication

 ```
 conductor run workflow.yaml
      │
      │ Unix socket (default) or HTTP
      ▼
-conductor (daemon)
+conductor (controller)
      │
      │ Execute workflow
      ▼
 LLM Providers / Tools
 ```

-### Daemon API
+### Controller API

 The controller exposes a versioned REST API: